DawnDJ/CASA0018_Assignment2/README.md

 All 160 images were manually reviewed to remove duplicates, then uploaded to Edge Impulse Studio.
 Each image was assigned one label: adder, grass_snake, slow_worm, or unknown.
 The dataset was automatically split into training (80 %, 128 images) and testing (20 %, 32 images) subsets.

 Pre‑processing: image resizing and colour space
 Once uploaded, Edge Impulse automatically pre‑processes all images through the Image processing block.
 For this project, two input resolutions were used across experiments: 96×96 pixels (for baseline lightweight models) and 160×160 pixels (to evaluate the impact of higher resolution).
 The colour space was kept as RGB (3 channels), because subtle colour differences between species (e.g., the brownish‑grey Adder vs. the greenish Grass Snake) may aid discrimination.
 The resizing mode was set to Fit shortest axis, which preserves the original aspect ratio of each image.
-This avoids distorting the body proportions of the reptiles (e.g., the stout Adder vs the slender Grass Snake), which is critical for fine‑grained classification.
+This avoids distorting the body proportions of the reptiles.

 <img width="638" height="510" alt="image" src="https://github.com/user-attachments/assets/c4118daf-cc02-4977-a126-dd4e9cd499e3" />
 <p align="center"><em>Image Data Configuration</em></p>